Tom Albrecht was the first environmental officer at TU Berlin …

-Jeans are 180 years old.
+Jeans are 150 years old.
 Invented by Levi Strauss in 1847, jeans became a trademark of rebellion and recalcitrance in the 1950s - but that didn’t last.
-The project New Blue wants to change that: It recycles old denim and sets new ecological impulses - dead pants come alive again.
+The label A New Kind of Blue wants to change that: It recycles old denim and sets new ecological impulses - dead pants come alive again.
 We visited Tim van der Loo and Sandra Nicoline Nielsen and asked: How do you produce the jeans sustainably?

 Krossener Straße corner Gryphiusstraße.
 A dog pees on a bicycle, its master stands a foot away and looks on bored - Friedrichshain, always up for a joke.
 We have an appointment with Tim van der Loo and Sandra Nicoline Nielsen, who want nothing less than to lead the fashion industry into a new, circular age.
 Tim greets us warmly, we squeeze into the small kitchen wearing masks, the coffee is brewing and off we go.

 The place: a co-working space in Friedrichshain where fashion designers and textile visionaries are sewing and leaning over textiles.
-In the front you hear the rattling of the sewing machines, in the back is the project New Blue located.
-New Blue is one of countless companies and projects that have taken up the cause of sustainability.
+In the front you hear the rattling of the sewing machines, in the back is the label A New Kind of Blue located.
+Their current project New Blue is one of countless projects that have taken up the cause of sustainability.
 However, they are almost the only ones who specialize in textiles and produce new jeans from recycled denim.
 The problem: Conventional jeans are usually manufactured using high levels of chemicals.
 The popular used look is created by sandblasting - whereby the escaping dust can lead to deadly silicosis ("dust lung") if unprotected, or is driven by means of aggressive and health-endangering chemicals.
 And even in organic jeans production, water is consumed to a large extent, even if toxic chemicals are replaced by substances that are less harmful to the environment and health.
-Problem, problem, how can you be solved?
+How does New Blue solve the problem?